Nic-OBP/UNCC-Spring2026-ITIS6200-Project/README.md

 ### To run vulnerable simulation:
 1: In a terminal; run computer.py\
 2: In a second terminal; run attacker.py\
-3: In a third terminal; run peripheral.py
+3: In a third terminal; run peripheral.py just_works

 ### To run secure simulation:
 1: In a terminal; run computer.py\